mkaoud22/-mkaoud22-System_Programming_in_Linux/Lush/README.md

-Lush: Linux User Shell - This Source file (micro.c) is a C developed linux user shell. micro.c - support this features:
+# Lush: Linux User Shell

+This source file `micro.c` is a C-developed Linux user shell.

-1)
-2)
-3)
-4)
-5)
-6)
-7)
-8)
+## Supported Features:
+1. Feature 1
+2. Feature 2
+3. Feature 3
+4. Feature 4
+5. Feature 5
+6. Feature 6
+7. Feature 7
+8. Feature 8

+## Notes:
-The development of this source file continues aims to reach the level of the standard linux shell. ;)
+The development of this source file continues and aims to reach the level of the standard Linux shell. 😉

+---